,br>

 CONSTANTINE: It's kind of traditional with us, sir.

 ROVAS: Nonsense!
 Too risky for foreign policy.
-Too easily con- trolled by outside elements.
+Too easily con-

 CONSTANTINE: But the Americans are doing all right, sir.